James Murray (English actor): Career

 He was cast as Mayor Niles Pottinger, in the second series of Defiance, which first aired on 19 June 2014.
 Murray appeared in one episode ("Dead Air") of the third series which aired on 27 June 2015.

 He took over from Fay Ripley as lead DCI in the completely improvised show Suspects as DCI Daniel Drummond, which aired in August 2016 (all six episodes).

 He appeared as the father, Edward, in the three part ITV supernatural series HIM.

 In 2016, Murray played The Doge of Venice in season 1 of Netflix's Medici, before playing the lead role of Wesley opposite Polly Walker in BBC One's Age Before Beauty.

-In 2017, Murray directed veteran actor Robert Hardy CBE in his last role alongside Nina Sosanya in his short film La Familia.
+In 2017, Murray directed veteran actor Robert Hardy in his last role alongside Nina Sosanya in his short film La Familia.

 He appeared as Caleb in the Ryan Reynolds film 6 Underground released in December 2019.
 He was Chief Superintendent John Houseman in the ITV series McDonald & Dodds.

-In 2021, Murray was cast as Colonel Neil 'Chick' Harding in Apple TV's WW2 epic bomber drama Masters of the Air.
+In 2021, Murray was cast as Colonel Neil "Chick" Harding in Apple TV's WW2 epic bomber drama Masters of the Air.
 The series is directed by Cary Joji Fukunaga and executive produced by Steven Spielberg and Tom Hanks.
 It premiered in 2024.

 Murray directed and co-presented with Robson Green ITV's Robson and Jim's Icelandic Flyfishing Adventure (July 2021), a passion project about the therapeutic values of fly fishing set in the bountiful rivers in Iceland.

 Murray played the role of Prince Andrew in the final two seasons of Netflix's The Crown.

 Personal life

 Murray married his Cutting It co-star Sarah Parish in Hampshire on 15 December 2007, following a two-year romance.
 On 18 January 2008, it was announced that Parish was pregnant with their first child.
 Their daughter, Ella-Jayne, was born five weeks premature in May 2008 and died in January 2009 aged 8 months due to a congenital heart defect.

 Their daughter Nell was born on 21 November 2009.

 In honour of Ella-Jayne, Parish and Murray began raising funds for the Paediatric Intensive Care Unit at Southampton General Hospital, where she was cared for.
-Their efforts led to them creating the Murray Parish Trust in 2014, to enhance overall paediatric emergency care serving Southern England.
+Their efforts led to their creating the Murray Parish Trust in 2014, to enhance overall paediatric emergency care serving Southern England.

 Honours

-Murray and his wife Sarah Parish received MBEs in the 2025 New Year Honours for services to "children with an illness and their families" through their charitable foundation, The Murray Parish Trust, and as patrons of Friends of Picu at Southampton Children’s Hospital.
+Murray and his wife Sarah Parish were appointed MBE in the 2025 New Year Honours for services to "children with an illness and their families" through their charitable foundation, The Murray Parish Trust, and as patrons of Friends of Picu at Southampton Children's Hospital.